Internships at the American Library in Paris

 Collections Intern

-The American Library in Paris is looking for a motivated, dynamic, and friendly person for the Collections Intern position.
-A few of the various duties include assisting patrons and staff at the Member Services and Welcome Desks, participating in collections projects, and shelving.
+The American Library in Paris is looking for a motivated, dynamic, and friendly person to be our Collections Intern position.
+A few of the various duties include participating in collections projects and assisting patrons and staff at the Member Services desk.

-Under the supervision of the Library staff, the following responsibilities include:
+Under the supervision of Library staff, Collections Intern responsibilities include:

 • Assisting in the maintenance of book and periodical collections